ElinSegelov/rock-paper-scissor-lizard-spock/README.md

   - [Useful resources](#useful-resources)
 - [Author](#author)

 ## Overview

 ### The challenge

 The challenge was to build a this Rock, Paper, Scissors game and get it looking as close to the design as possible.
-Assets to build Sheldon Cooper elaborated version: Rock, paper, scissors, lizard, Spock, was provided so i decided to skip the standard game and do the elaboratet one.
+Assets to build Sheldon Cooper elaborated version: Rock, paper, scissors, lizard, Spock, was provided so I decided to skip the standard game and do the elaboratet one.

 The istruction were the following: